-We are pleased to invite you to attend the 2021 Annual Meeting of the Stockholders (the "Annual Meeting") of Aspen Group, Inc., a Delaware corporation (the "Company"), which will be held at 9:30 a.m., local time on December 22, 2021 at the Company's offices located at 4615 E. Elwood Street, Phoenix, Arizona 85040, for the following purposes:
+We are pleased to invite you to attend the 2022 Annual Meeting of the Stockholders (the "Annual Meeting") of Aspen Group, Inc., a Delaware corporation (the "Company"), which will be held at 9:00 a.m., local time on December 15, 2022 at the Company's offices located at 4615 E. Elwood Street, Phoenix, Arizona 85040, for the following purposes:

-- 1. Elect seven members of the Board of Directors for a one-year term expiring at the next annual meeting of stockholders; - 2.
-Approve an amendment to the Aspen Group, Inc. 2018 Equity Incentive Plan to increase the number of shares of common stock authorized for issuance thereunder from 1,600,000 shares to 2,350,000 shares; - 3.
-Ratify the selection of Salberg & Company, P.A. as the Company's independent registered public accounting firm for the fiscal year ending April 30, 2022; - 4.
-Approve an adjournment of the Annual Meeting to a later date or time, if necessary, to permit further solicitation and vote of proxies if there are not sufficient votes at the time of the Annual Meeting to approve any of the proposals presented for a vote at the Annual Meeting; and - 5.
+- 1. Elect six members of the Board of Directors for a one-year term expiring at the next annual meeting of stockholders; - 2.
+Ratify the selection of Salberg & Company, P.A. as the Company's independent registered public accounting firm for the fiscal year ending April 30, 2023; - 3.
+Approve an adjournment of the Annual Meeting to a later date or time, if necessary, to permit further solicitation and vote of proxies if there are not sufficient votes at the time of the Annual Meeting to approve any of the proposals presented for a vote at the Annual Meeting; and - 4.
 Transact such other business as may properly come before the Annual Meeting.

-The Company's Executive Committee of the Board of Directors (the "Board") has fixed the close of business on November 5, 2021 as the date (the "Record Date") for a determination of the stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
+The Company's Board of Directors (the "Board") has fixed the close of business on October 28, 2022 as the date (the "Record Date") for a determination of the stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.